teaxyz/chai/package_managers/crates/README.md

 ## Getting Started

-To just run the crates service, you can use the following command:
+To just run the crates service, you can use the following commands:

 ```bash
 docker compose build crates